tkchanat/portfolio/docs/notes/monte-carlo-integration.md

 From the above example, we can see most samples are centered at the highest probability area while the tails on both sides will have lower sample count.
 Good thing with this method is that it can be easily extended to multi-dimensional cases, and stratifying samples in the domain helps improves exploring the entire domain.

 #### Downside
-Building the cdf takes time and memory.
+The pdf must be known, also building the cdf takes time and memory.
 And if the cdf cannot be inverted analytically, numerically computing the inverse mapping value (e.g. binary search) on every drawn samples is quite costly.

+**Note: **A more efficient sampling structure exists out there, and it's called the [Alias Method](https://en.wikipedia.org/wiki/Alias_method), which samples can be drawn in constant $O(1)$ time. // TODO: Make a page about this

 ### Rejection Sampling
 When the pdf is difficult to sample, we can instead sample from a simpler density $q$ such that $p(x) \le M q(x)$, where $M$ is a scaling constant.
 For instance, you want to integrate the area of an arbitrary shape but directly sampling the shape is hard.
 However, you know it's much easiler to draw samples from a box.
 So let's throw some dots onto our sample space!